Overview

 This job facilitates deployment of code.

-Step 2: Fill in the form, as per below, and click Ok:
+Fill in the form as per below, and click OK:

-Step 1: Configure source code management, to fetch the Capistrano Recipe repository:
+Configure source code management to fetch the Capistrano Recipe repository:

-Scroll at the bottom of the page, and select the following:
+Scroll to the bottom of the page and select the following:

 Input: